peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

  * B. Next 11 bits: Exponent area:

- * If all bits are ones, this value is infinity if all bits in area A are zeros, or not-a-number (NaN) otherwise.
+ * If all bits are ones, this value is infinity (positive or negative depending on the C bit) if all bits in area A are zeros, or not-a-number (NaN) otherwise.

  * If all bits are zeros, this is a subnormal number.
 The exponent is EMin and the highest bit of the significand is zero.